Who This Is For

 No Compliance Awareness

 Tools like Salesloft, Apollo, and Outreach were built for tech sales, not regulated industries.
 They have no concept of FINRA communications rules, SEC recordkeeping, or supervision requirements.
-Using them out of the box in financial services means your compliance team is flying blind.
+Using them in financial services means your compliance team is flying blind.

 Templates Invite Regulatory Trouble

 Pre-written email templates seem safe, but they create their own risks.
-Sales reps modify templates in ways that introduce non-compliant language — performance guarantees, misleading comparisons, or claims that haven't been reviewed.
+Sales reps modify templates in ways that introduce non-compliant language — performance guarantees, misleading comparisons, or unreviewed claims.
 Without guardrails, every edit is a potential compliance issue.

 No Audit Trail Built for Regulators